Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 Salary, benefits and perk: We offer a competitive salary & comprehensive benefit package which includes: Medical, Dental, Vision, Wellness program, Company paid Life Insurance.
 The salary includes an hourly wage of 15€ per hour.

-This job posting is for 6 job vacancies for operators.
-In relation to the information above, between the difference od availability and demand of workers, we also find a shortage in operators.
-We are using upsizing strategies to hire new operators and increase the production of teh company.
+This job posting is for 2 job vacancies for operators.
+We are using upsizing strategies to hire new operators and increase the production of the company.
+The automation risk here is really high, 97%, se we are not hiring as many operators as we need.

 ## Task 6
 * Objective: Create a website for your project